-Council has a Risk Management Strategy in place, which requires the identification of both Corporate and Service Risks, assessment of impact and likelihood of those risks and the mitigating controls in place.
-Council has a Corporate Risk Register in place which is reviewed by the Senior Management Team on a regular basis and presented annually to Audit and Scrutiny Committee.
-Council developed a suite of Service Risk Registers, and Project Risk Registers that encapsulates all key risks that have the potential to adversely impact on the delivery of core Council services and projects.
+Council has a Risk Management Policy in place (reviewed in November 2020), which requires the identification of both Corporate and Service Risks, assessment of impact and likelihood of those risks and the mitigating controls in place.
+Council has a Corporate Risk Register in place which is reviewed by the Senior Management Team quarterly and presented annually to the Audit and Scrutiny Committee.
+Council have also developed a suite of Service Risk Registers, and Project Risk Registers that encapsulate any and all key risks that have the potential to adversely impact on the delivery of core Council services and projects.

-In 2019 Council rolled out the implementation of a new risk management system that created a 'live' risk environment which allows Senior Management to view the status of risk across the organisation, at corporate, service and project level.
-It has allowed Council to develop better reporting on risk management, and shares responsibility for controls and actions across teams, due to the collaborative nature of the new risk system.
-The system is monitored and supported by the Corporate Governance Team.
+Council's cloud-based risk management system is a 'live' risk environment which allows Senior Management to view the status of risk across the organisation, at corporate, service and project level at any time.
+It has allowed Council to develop better reporting on risk management, and shares responsibility for controls and actions across teams.
+The system is monitored and reported on by the Corporate Governance Team.

-ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained ensuring effective management of change and transformation
+Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained

-Council has a Fraud Policy (last reviewed November 2017) in place, which was circulated to all staff and Elected Members.
+Council have a Fraud Policy (last reviewed December 2020) in place, which was circulated to all staff and Elected Members.
 The Fraud Policy is also published on Council's website.

-Council's Fraud Policy was not activated in 2019/20.
-Any incident reported is addressed under the Fraud Policy and Fraud Response Plan and fully investigated.
+Council's Fraud Policy was activated in 2020/21.
+One supplier Fraud occurred and was reported in line with Council's Fraud Policy and Fraud Response Plan.
+A preliminary investigation was undertaken, with a formal investigation still underway and being led by the Metropolitan Police.
 The Audit and Scrutiny Committee are updated in relation to all fraudulent acts following the conclusion of an investigation.